emissary-ingress/emissary/docs/reference/filter-reference.md

    The ordering of scope values does not matter, and is ignored.

  - `insteadOfRedirect`: An action to perform instead of redirecting the User-Agent to the identity provider.
-By default, if the User-Agent does not have a currently-authenticated session, then the Ambassador Edge Stack will redirect the User-Agent to the identity provider.
+By default, if the User-Agent does not have a currently-authenticated session, then the Ambassador Edge Stack will redirect the User-Agent to the identity provider without setting cookies by default.
 Setting `insteadOfRedirect` allows you to modify this behavior. `ifRequestHeader` does nothing when `grantType: "ClientCredentials"`, because the Ambassador Edge Stack will never redirect the User-Agent to the identity provider for the client credentials grant type.
     * If `insteadOfRedirect` is non-`null`, then by default it will apply to all requests that would cause the redirect; setting the `ifRequestHeader` sub-argument causes it to only apply to requests that have the HTTP header field `name`(case-insensitive) set to `value` (case-sensitive); or requests that have `name` set to any non-empty string if `value` is unset.
     * By default, it serves an authorization-denied error page; by default HTTP 403 ("Forbidden"), but this can be configured by the `httpStatusCode` sub-argument.